kacchan822/a2pcej/README.rst

     Import module.
     >>> from a2pcej import *

-Convert 'exsamples' to Ponetic code in English.
+Convert 'examples' to Ponetic code in English.

 .. code:: python

     >>> conv_al('examples')
     'Echo-Xray-Alfa-Mike-Papa-Lima-Echo-Sierra'

-Convert 'exsamples' to Ponetic code in Japanese Katakana.
+Convert 'examples' to Ponetic code in Japanese Katakana.

 .. code:: python